 This feature originally ran in August 2015.
-We’re reposting it for, you guessed it, Valentine’s Day.
+We’re reposting it for the 40th anniversary of Annie Hall.

 I only use the phrase “there’s always next year” in two situations: at the end of a disappointing baseball season and after seeing a new Woody Allen movie that falls short of expectations.
 Last week, I muttered those words after exiting a matinee screening of Allen’s latest film, Irrational Man.
 It’s a film about a philosophy professor’s attempt to reinject meaning into his life, which, ironically, prompted me to contemplate how many ways I could end my own using only a medium soda cup and straw, a half-empty box of Milk Duds, and a discarded purple umbrella.
 Incidentally, seven ways.